blog-blog/blog-blog.github.io/_posts/2025-06-09-book-report-dianaworld-an-obsession.md

 I think the deconstructing of an illusion is quite interesting, though, but I imagine if you're quite steeped in it, *Dianaworld* might even read as an attack.
 While reading it, I wondered if White was at times perhaps a bit *too* biting, but I was there for it.
 He didn't read as if her was particularly biased against her, however.
 He's just realistic.

-I was drawn to the book because it was displayed front-out in the library's 'new' section, and I'm a small-minor Dianist.
+I was drawn to the book because it was displayed front-out in the library's 'new' section, and I'm a small, minor Dianaist.
 It met my expectations.
 Verdict: quite liked it, very illuminating, and funny.
 And above all, I wonder, *What is it with gay men and popular women and female characters?*